 Our Commitment to Safety & Security

-We ensure our trips evaluate and reduce risk to our guests, to what we deem to be an acceptable level.
-This includes building strong trusted local networks, to help us keep regularly informed on developing situations and amending, changing or cancelling routes if we believe there to be a change to the risk level.
+We evaluate and reduce risk on our trips, to what we deem to be an acceptable level.
+This includes building strong trusted local networks, to help us keep regularly informed on developing situations and amending, changing or cancelling routes, if we believe there to be a change to the risk level.

-We also are in regular contact with NGOs in the countries we operate and keep across local media to ensure we are aware of any changes to the security situation.
+We are also in regular contact with NGOs in the countries we operate in and keep across local media to ensure we are aware of any changes to the security situation.
 In some cases, such as Mogadishu, this also includes travelling with an armed guard.

 When organising a large event, such as the Marathon of Afghanistan or the Somaliland Marathon, there are particular safety considerations which had to be taken into account and there were extensive risk assessments completed.

-We had extensive meetings with government officials ahead of the race, carefully planned the location of the route, ensured the route wasn’t released to the public before race day – for safety reasons, ensured water was supplied, had medical teams on hand in case of injury or accident, along with many other considerations.
+We had extensive meetings with government officials ahead of the races, carefully planned the locations of the routes and ensured the routes weren’t released to the public before race day, for safety reasons.
+We also ensured water was supplied, had medical teams on hand in case of injury or accident, along with many other considerations.

-UN staff took part in the races, along with the ambassadors to European nations, international tourists and many Afghans & Somalis.
+Our risk assessments were viewed by organisations including the Finnish Embassy and UN, who then allowed staff to take part in the races, along with international tourists and many Afghans & Somalis.

 We regularly work with TV presenters, journalists, film crews, photographers and high profile social media creators.
 These projects include working with the legendary Michael Palin in Iraq, Belgium TV presenter Tom Waes in Pakistan and the internationally acclaimed singer, Joss Stone, who sung in every country in the world.